ifwe/identity-map-js/README.md

     assert(userC.photo === '//placehold.it/200x200'); // this value wasn't lost in the merge
     assert(userC.email === 'joe@example.com'); // new value from `userB` was merged in.

-Integration with your favorite web services
+Integration with your favorite web services is easy by utilizing the `identify()` function.
+This will automatically set the identity in the map, merge if it necessary, and return the merged identity.

     var userIdentityMap = require('tagged-identity-map')('User');

-    var getUser = function(id) {
+    // Function to get a single user from a web service var getUser = function(id) {
         return myUserService.get('/user/' + id)
         .then(function(user) {